-Raymond Engineering is a registered AIA Continuing Education Provider, and is pleased to offer four face-to-face Lunch ‘n Learn presentations that help expand AIA members knowledge on our innovative services.
+Raymond is a registered AIA Continuing Education Provider, and is pleased to offer four face-to-face Lunch ‘n Learn presentations that help expand AIA members knowledge on our innovative services.
 We currently offer four AIA/CES approved courses: “Roofing: The Good, The Bad, and The Ugly”, “Droning on about Drones”, “Asset Management” and “Restoration of the Legislative Building”.

 Droning on about Drones